 The Board of Directors meets at least four times per year, or more frequently as may be required by the circumstances.
-During the 2012 financial year, the Board met 9 times.
-The attendance rate for all directors was 90%.
+During the 2013 financial year, the Board met seven times.
+The attendance rate for all directors was 98%.

-The average duration of a Board of Directors' meeting was approximately four hours.
+The average duration of a Board of Directors' meeting was approximately four hours and a half.

-After reviewing the reports of each of the Audit Committee, the Strategic Committee, the Nominations and Remunerations Committee and the Ethics and Governance Committee on issues within the scope of their respective mission, the Board of Directors worked in 2012, among others, on the following matters:
+After reviewing the reports of each of the Audit Committee, the Strategic Committee, the Nominations and Remunerations Committee and the Ethics and Governance Committee on issues within the scope of their respective missions, the Board of Directors worked in 2013, among others, on the following matters:

-Financial and accounting matters:
+- Financial and accounting matters: - review and setting of the annual accounts and consolidated financial statements for the financial year 2012, the first half-year consolidated financial statements for financial year 2013, upon the Audit Committee's recommendation and the Statutory Auditors' observations, - review of draft press releases announcing the financial results under the period reviewed, - review of the half-year report and 2013 interim financial information upon the Audit Committee's recommendation, - review of the 2014 budget and the investment plan, - review of the cash flow forecasts, and - assessment of the provisional management accounts; - Preparation of the Annual Shareholders' Meeting: - the notice of the meeting, determination of the agenda and draft resolutions, and - review of the Reference Document and setting of the information of the Management Report of the Board of Directors, of the Annual Financial Report, of the Chairman's Report on Internal Control and of the Society and Environment Report included in the Reference Document; - Decisions, in particular regarding: - the determination of the Chairman and Chief Executive Officer's compensation and of its objectives for 2013, - the list of the members of the special committees of the Board of Directors. - the list of directors qualified as "independent directors", - the distribution of directors' fees, - the update of the Audit Committee's internal rules and of the directors' charters,

-- review of the annual accounts and Consolidated Financial Statements for the financial year 2011, the first half-year Consolidated Financial Statements and quarterly information for financial year 2012, upon the Audit Committee's recommendation and the Statutory Auditors' observations, - review of draft press releases announcing the financial results under the period reviewed, - review of the half-year financial report and 2012 interim financial information, - review of the 2013 budget and the investment plan, - review of the cash flow forecasts, and - assessment of the provisional management accounts; - Preparation of the Annual Shareholders' Meeting: - the notice of the meeting, determination of the agenda and draft resolutions, and - review of the Reference Document including the Board of Directors Report and the Financial Report and the Chairman's Report on Internal Control; - Decisions, in particular regarding: - the determination of the Chairman and Chief Executive Officer's compensation and of its objectives for 2012, - the list of the members of the special Committees of the Board of Directors, - the list of directors qualified as "independent directors", - the distribution of directors' fees, - the nomination of Gérard Hauser as Senior Independent Director, - the update of the Board of Directors' internal rules and the Rules of Good Conduct on the distribution and use of privileged information, - the implementation of a share capital increase in favor of employees, - bond issuances through private placement, - the submission of bids for several acquisition Projects, the final approval for the acquisition of the Energy & Chemicals division of the Shaw group and associated financings, - the approval of a share subscription option plan and the grant of three tranches of options, the approval of a performance share plan and the grant of three tranches of performance shares, the recording of the share capital increase resulting from the exercise of the share subscription options, and - the authorization to issue parent company guarantees; - Review, in particular, of: - the Human Resources Handbook, and - information on the Group's operations.
+- bond issuances through private placement, - the approval of a share subscription option plan and the grant of one tranche of options, the approval of a performance share plan and the grant of one tranche of performance shares, the recording of the share capital increase resulting from the exercise of the share subscription options, and - the authorization to issue parent company guarantees; - Review, in particular, of the information and the strategy on the Group's operations.